 The Truth About Artificial Sweeteners

-Die-hards against them will tell you to stay away at all costs, offering such claims that they might foster obesity and destroy gut health.
-On the opposite side of the spectrum, you may see proponents slamming an energy drink in the morning, a couple diet cokes throughout the day, a scoop of pre-workout, and several scoops of protein powder, resulting in a hefty dose of NNS.
+On the opposite side of the spectrum, you may see people slamming an energy drink in the morning, a couple of diet cokes throughout the day, a scoop of pre-workout, and several scoops of protein powder, resulting in a hefty dose of artificial sweeteners.

 If we were to believe the former camp, where are all the obese bodybuilders?
 Then again, if we listen to the latter camp, I also think we’re missing a good bit of nuance here.